|Position:||Head Volleyball Coach|

 |Phone:||203-254-4000 ext.
 2362|

-The all-time winningest coach in program history, Todd Kress led Fairfield volleyball back to the top of the Metro Atlantic Athletic Conference in 2015.
-Following the second campaign of his second tenure on the sidelines at Alumni Hall – his sixth with the Stags overall – Kress owns a record of 134-67 at Fairfield and 368-262 in 20 season as a Division I head coach.
+The all-time winningest coach in program history, Todd Kress has led Fairfield volleyball back to the top of the Metro Atlantic Athletic Conference.
+Following back-to-back MAAC Championship campaigns in 2015 and 2016, Kress owns a record of 162-73 at Fairfield and 396-268 in 21 seasons as a Division I head coach.
+2017 will be the fourth season of his second term on the Fairfield sidelines and his eighth campaign overall with the Stags.

 Kress’ second stint at Fairfield marks a return to his first head coaching stop.
 The 1992 graduate of the University of Cincinnati took the reins of Fairfield volleyball from 1995-98 and led the Stags to one of the most successful four-year stretches in program history.